 Today we made an appearance at the DPF kindergarten to lend a hand in some manual labor and also doubled as oversize playmates.
-As we rushed out of our two vans, we were greeted with the gracious bows of Thailand’s cutest six and seven year olds.
+As we rushed out of our two vans, we were greeted with the gracious bows of Thailand’s cutest six and seven-year-olds.
 Lining up next to them, holding their hands, we were all herded into an elaborately decorated doorway leading to the foyer of the schoolhouse.
 Walking through the balloon-boarded door, one of the kindergarten teachers drew two white lines on my cheeks, then lead me to the mass of dancing children.
-Once the music stopped the kindergartners were separated into lines on the floor and we were seated down facing them.
+Once the music stopped the kindergartners were separated into lines on the floor, and we were seated down facing them.
 The kindergartners presented two choreographed dances for us.
-The first involved five adorable young ladies, dressed in what looked to be a traditional Thai dresses, who so very seamlessly used props to enhance their dance.
-The second groups of girls wore neon pink tutus and danced with both an enthusiasm and confidence that I admire; not to mention their hula-hooping was top notch!
-Proceeding from the beautifully executed performances, we split into five groups and played various activities, such as soccer, musical chairs and my personal favorite Legos.
-One would imagine that the day would be a flop due to the language barrier but in fact it enhanced the situation.
-With conversations filled with laughter, hugs, high fives and smiles, I was forced to have the purest of fun with my little buddies.
+The first involved five adorable young ladies, dressed in what looked to be a traditional Thai dress, who so very seamlessly used props to enhance their dance.
+The second groups of girls wore neon pink tutus and danced with both enthusiasm and confidence that I admire; not to mention their hula-hooping was top notch!
+Proceeding from the beautifully executed performances, we split into five groups and played various activities, such as soccer, musical chairs, and my personal favorite Legos.
+One would imagine that the day would be a flop due to the language barrier, but in fact, it enhanced the situation.
+With conversations filled with laughter, hugs, high fives, and smiles, I was forced to have the purest of fun with my little buddies.
 A smile is a smile no matter what language you speak, how old you are or what nationality you represent.
 These kids have taught me more in one day than I could teach them in a year.
 We concluded the day with some service work which entailed staining the wood frames of the playground equipment.
 Kap Kun Ka DPF.